CODES

 COMPLAINTS UNDER THE AANA SELF-REGULATORY SYSTEM

-Complaints about the content of an advertisement or marketing communication can be made under this Code and the other AANA Codes to the Ad Standards1.
+Complaints about the content of an advertisement or marketing communication can be made under this Code and the other AANA Codes to the Ad Standards.

 Once the Ad Standards has received your complaint, it then assesses the complaint to determine whether it is eligible for consideration by the Ad Standards Community Panel.
 The Community Panel is the body established to consider complaints.
 If accepted the advertiser/marketer is notified and a response is requested.
 The complaint is then considered by the Community Panel and the advertiser and complainant are advised of the determination.
 A case report is then published.
 The original complainant or advertiser/marketer can also ask for a review of the determination.